mirrorwarp/types-tw/README.md

-# Type definitions for TurboWarp
+# Type definitions for MirrorWarp

-This is a fork of [@turbowarp/types](https://github.com/TurboWarp/types) with additional types for TurboWarp's Scratch forks.
+This is a fork of [@turbowarp/types](https://github.com/MirrorWarp/types) with additional types for MirrorWarp's Scratch forks.

 Install with:

 ```
-npm install @turbowarp/types@git+https://github.com/TurboWarp/types-tw.git#tw
+npm install @mirrorwarp/types@git+https://github.com/MirrorWarp/types-tw.git#tw
 ```

-Then use in the same way as @turbowarp/types.
+Then use in the same way as @mirrorwarp/types.

 <!--
 # Type definitions for the Scratch VM and editor

 Scratch doesn't provide type definitions for their libraries, so we wrote our own.

 This repository only contains types for the vanilla (LLK) Scratch runtime and editor.
-For the additional types in the TurboWarp runtimes, see [@turbowarp/types-tw](https://github.com/TurboWarp/types-tw).
+For the additional types in the MirrorWarp runtimes, see [@mirrorwarp/types-tw](https://github.com/MirrorWarp/types-tw).

 |Module|Status|
 |:-:|:-:|